View on GitHub

 googlevideo.com - youtube media is delivered through this domain

 2. On videos with strong copyright protection, it is often the case that YouTube sends deliberately wrong signature decryption keys on the first try.
 I did not implement a fully automatic update of video signatures because of the high risk of infinite loop on repeated failure.
-You MUST switch over to the alternative player to initiate playback on multiple formats manually till enough errors occur for the updating procedure to fire.
+You MUST switch over to the alternative player to manually initiate playback on multiple formats till enough errors occur for the updating procedure to fire.
 The video can be downloaded as soon as it becomes playable on the alt-player.
 The appearing blue gauge on its time rail shows that the video data has arrived and is buffering.

 3. The alternative player of Yt6 uses the Progressive Download method to access video & audio instead of the Adaptive Streaming YouTube's own player had as the default since late 2013.